rdeneau/formation-fsharp/en/fsharp-training-07-async.md

 # `task {}` block

-> Allows to consume an asynchronous .NET library directly, using a single `Async.AwaitTask` rather than 1 for each async method called.
+> Allows consuming an asynchronous .NET library directly, using a single `Async.AwaitTask` rather than one for each async method called.

-💡 Available since F♯ 6 _(before, we need [Ply](https://github.com/crowded/ply) package nuget)_
+💡 Available since F♯ 6 _(before, we needed the [Ply](https://github.com/crowded/ply) NuGet package)_

 ```fsharp
 task {